 This carnitas recipe is flavorful, crispy and moist, and you would never believe we took any short cuts.
 With only 30 minutes of prep, and an hour of pressure cooking, you can have a restaurant worthy meal any day of the week.

+This is by no means an authentic recipe, but it's incredibly delicious.
 Keep reading to learn my method and some of the toppings I recommend for these tasty tacos!

 Ingredient Notes